 In April of 2020, Kathy Sdao, Dr. Chris Pachel, Marissa Martino, Lynn Ungar and Barrie Finger were honored to be joined by the fabulous Dr. Patricia McConnell in leading a pair of online conversations called "Come.
 Sit.
 Stay."
-These virtual discussions invited us to consider how we, as positive reinforcement based trainers, might respond to daily life amidst the burgeoning COVID pandemic.
+These virtual discussions invited us to consider how we, as positive reinforcement based trainers and behavior consultants, might respond to daily life amidst the burgeoning COVID pandemic.
 In the following months, Kathy, Chris, Marissa, Lynn, and Barrie continued to join together in virtual meetings, exploring the power of these concepts during these unsettling times.
 Over time, these heartfelt and life-giving chats germinated LIMA beings: The ABCs of Everything, a six-week course featuring recorded conversations among the five founders on how we use antecedents and consequences to shape human behavior, including our own.
 The process was enriched by three live conversations with our insightful course participants and by participant sharing on a community bulletin board.
 After the course was over, we realized we’d only become more engaged with and curious about the power of this material.
 We’ve just begun our exploration!
 And so we invite you to join our LIMA beings community for continued conversation, learning, and support.

 Dr. Chris Pachel (he, him, his) received his veterinary degree from the University of MN in 2002 and became board certified by the American College of Veterinary Behaviorists in 2010.
 He has operated both house-call and office-based veterinary behavior practices and is currently the owner and lead clinician at the Animal Behavior Clinic in Portland, OR.
 Dr. Pachel lectures extensively throughout the US as well as internationally, teaches courses at multiple veterinary schools in the US, and has authored several articles and book chapters on topics such as Intercat aggression and Pet selection for animal-assisted therapy.
 He is also a co-owner of Instinct Portland, a positive reinforcement based dog training business, which was launched in the fall of 2020.